This post may contain affiliate links. Please read our disclosure policy.

 How To Prepare

-🔥 The eel sauce for these Spicy Salmon Crispy Rice is so good!
-Add the mirin, tamari and sugar to a sauce pan and boil.
+The eel sauce for these Spicy Salmon Crispy Rice is so good!
+Add equal parts mirin, tamari and sugar to a sauce pan and boil.
 Simmer for 5-7 minutes or until it coats the back of a spoon.
-Let cool.
+Let cool and that’s it.
+This goes great with so many different recipes.

 Substitutions and Variations